 Obtaining a Token Through the Token Management Page

-Open the FME Server Web Interface, and log into an account that has permissions to create a new user as well as create tokens.
+Open the FME Flow Web Interface and log into an account with permissions to create a new user and tokens.

 2. Open the Tokens Management Page